Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Case Studies

 The initial GPs are trained with 13 feasible data points, which were obtained via trial-and-error, and the initial trust region encloses all of these points.
 All of the constraints are considered unrelaxable in Algorithm~\ref{alg:MA-GP-TR}.
 But unlike the other case studies, the trust-region radius is not reduced after back-tracking from an infeasible iterate as this was found to significantly hinder the progression of the RTO iterates.

 The performance of Algorithm~\ref{alg:MA-GP-TR} with the nominal model \eqref{ode:Xmod}--\eqref{ode:Pmod} as prior and with the EI acquisition function is presented in Figure~\ref{fig:PBR_prior} for multiple realizations of the process noise.
 All of the runs are seen to reach a neighborhood of the plant optimum within 25--40 iterations, which may be considered fast given the large number of manipulated inputs.
 The optimized input profiles corresponding to $F_{\sf N}(t)$ and $I(t)$ after 50 iterations are shown in Figures~\ref{fig:PBR_FN} \& \ref{fig:PBR_I}, respectively, for the same noise realizations.
-It can be checked that all of these input profiles are indeed in excellent agreement with the plant optimum, the larger variation range for the input $I(t)$ being attributed to its lower sensitivity compared to $F_{\sf N}(t)$.
+It can be checked that all of these input profiles are indeed in excellent agreement with the plant optimum.
+The smaller variation range for the input $F_{\sf N}(t)$ is attributed to the bang-bang nature of its optimal trajectory, which is thus determined by process constraints; while the optimal trajectory of the input $I(t)$ is comprised of interior arcs, which are known to be less sensitive \citep{Deshpande2012}.

 For comparison, the performance of the same algorithm without a prior model (model-free RTO) is reported in Figure~\ref{fig:PBR_noprior}.
 Notice that the behavior is now much more inconsistent across the various RTO runs, with certain runs converging to the plant optimum after just 20 iterations, while others failing to reach the plant optimum and remaining vastly suboptimal after 50 iterations.
 These results confirm that the use of a nominal model in the manner of a prior constitutes an effective derisking strategy in higher-dimensional RTO problems.